Appendix 1B; Looking at the 12 Steps of AA as a Cycle

 Shifting your Perspective

-Maintaining your sobriety as you live out life "one day at a time" is easier to do when your attitude aligns with your behavior and your persistent hope is an anchor for a fickle soul.
-With faith in a confident hope, you can muster the energy it will take to stabilize and recharge your life by changing unproductive behavior, be it in thoughts, words, or patterns of behavior.
+Maintaining your sobriety as you live out life "one day at a time" is easier to do when your attitude aligns with your behavior and your values align with your persistent hope.
 While Alcoholics Anonymous relies on your ability to shift your perspective enough to realize you can't tackle the addiction problem on your own, it falls short in that it doesn't address the root cause of why you became addicted in the first place.
-What may have started as fun social activity, grew out of proportion, and became a central part of your life, growing like a hurricane that tears away your other priorities.
-When you get to the point where you want to get out of the addiction, you find yourself trapped in the clouds surrounding the eye of the hurricane.
-In the end, addiction leaves you in a weekend state.
-You come out of the storm with a weaker, fragile self-concept.
-When the difference between self-concept and identity becomes apparent, you realize why you need "a Power greater than" yourself to fully recover.
+What may have started as a fun social activity, grew out of proportion, and became a central part of your life, like a windy day that gives way to a hurricane that tears away at your house.
+When you get to the point where you want to get out of the addiction, you find yourself trapped in the house surrounded by dark clouds.
+In the end, addiction leaves you in a weakened emotional and physical state.
+You come out of the storm shaken, with a shaky, fragile, self-concept and in great need of refreshment.
+When the difference between your self-concept and a true identity becomes apparent, you realize why it is that you need "a Power greater than" yourself to fully recover.

+It is necessary to see your recovery from this humbled perspective.
+This is the first major shift in perspective.
 Your self-concept is a collection of personal beliefs, perceptions, and evaluations you have about yourself.
 These beliefs may be true or not and are influenced greatly by your family upbringing and what you were taught about living life.
 Identity is different.
 The Bible teaches that when you turn to the Christian God, you take on a new identity (1 Peter 2:9, Hebrews 6:19).
+When you are "in Christ" you have a spiritual component that boosts your resolve.
 It’s identity, not self-concept, that will pull you out of an addictive life style.
-Your new identity in Christ, the Holy Spirit in you, steers your problem-solving, decision-making and resulting actions because you have the mind of Christ, which enables you to approach situations from God's perspective (1 Corinthians 2:15-16).
-It is necessary to see your recovery from this humbled perspective.
-This is the first major shift in perspective.
+Your new identity in Christ, the Holy Spirit in you, enables you to approach situations from God's perspective which steers your problem-solving, decision-making and resulting actions into a determined, functional personality that sustains balance throughout their life.

-Humility is a dispositional attitude and is the key to each one of the 12 steps to Alcoholics Anonymous.
+Humility is a personalized trait.
+That is the amount of intimacy and communication you have with God, determines the quality or depth of each one of the 12 steps recommended Alcoholics Anonymous.
 Possessing the character trait of humility makes you open to trying the direction advised by your Higher Authority.
-Recognizing defenses that surround your self-concept is very hard to discover on your own.
-When you are going through recovery, a relapse is one way that lets you know that something is still awry; shedding light on your identity issue and subsequent "psycho-social" imbalance.
-The process of finding a new sidewalk to go down, therefore, is darkened and may take many attempts before you see the essential need for an identity in Christ to accompany you down the sidewalk that leads to a new neighborhood.
+It also leaves you open to identifying possible defenses that surround your self-concept that you might not otherwise be willing to address on your own.
+When you are going through recovery, a relapse is one way that lets you know that something is still awry; shedding light on the importance of tackling your identity issue and alerting you to this "psycho-social" imbalance.
+The process of finding a new sidewalk to go down, therefore, is darkened and may take many attempts before you see the essential need for an identity in Christ.
+This is life altering decision that enables you to change so you take a new sidewalk that leads to a new neighborhood.

 -